chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/logging/high-performance-logging.md

 High-performance logging is achieved with `LoggerMessage`.
 This class exposes functionality to create delegates that can be cached.
 This approach requires fewer object allocations and reduced computational overhead vs. `ILogger`.

-# Create a logger message
+# create a logger message
 `LoggerMessage.Define(LogLevel, EventId, String)` configures an `Action` delegate that represents a log message.
 Each log message is stored in a static field created by `Define`.

 ```cs